Learn more about how good nutrition can improve healing during your cancer treatment.

 - I'm having trouble maintaining my weight during chemotherapy and/or radiation

 - Bring in a list of supplements or vitamins you've been taking.
-It might even be helpful to take a picture of the bottle so your dietician can tell the exact brand and dosage you're on.
+It might even be helpful to take a picture of the bottle so your dietitian can tell the exact brand and dosage you're on.

 - Identify and track any side effects you have been experiencing.
-Write them down to ensure your dietician has a full picture of what you're experiencing, and can educate you and your loved ones on ways to cope.
+Write them down to ensure your dietitian has a full picture of what you're experiencing, and can educate you and your loved ones on ways to cope.

 - Keep a food diary for a few days before the appointment or at least a list of the most common foods you eat.
-This can help your dietician figure out if you're getting enough nutrients, or if what you're currently eating needs to be supplemented or changed.
+This can help your dietitian figure out if you're getting enough nutrients, or if what you're currently eating needs to be supplemented or changed.

-During your first meeting, the dietician may conduct a nutrition assessment, which is a lot of questions about what you've been eating, and how you've been feeling.
+During your first meeting, the dietitian may conduct a nutrition assessment, which is a lot of questions about what you've been eating, and how you've been feeling.
 If you've lost weight, he or she may perform a physical assessment, which is examining your body for signs of malnutrition.
-The dietician will also give you educational information and materials on your specific type of cancer, side effects you might expect during treatment and recommended diet.
+The dietitian will also give you educational information and materials on your specific type of cancer, side effects you might expect during treatment and recommended diet.